 HANSEN: There is no shortage of ways a visitor can spend money here.
 Gambling is a big industry, and everywhere you go, from the fancy hotels to the gas stations, you hear this:

-Mr. JEREMY AGUERO (Principal Analyst, Applied Analysis): It was sort of a common joke that the state bird or the county bird, the city bird, for Las Vegas was the building crane, a landscape littered with high-rise development and projects going up.
+JEREMY AGUERO: It was sort of a common joke that the state bird or the county bird, the city bird, for Las Vegas was the building crane, a landscape littered with high-rise development and projects going up.

 HANSEN: That's Jeremy Aguero, principal analyst with Applied Analysis, a Nevada-based urban economic research firm.

 AGUERO: You go back to 2006 and 2007 and the risks were that we couldn't find enough people to work in all of the hotels and casinos that we were constructing.
 The concerns were that we wouldn't have enough affordable housing for the workforce.
 You know, that contrasts incredibly sharply with what we see today: half-built stalled structures along the Las Vegas Strip and in our suburban areas, you know, are certainly monuments to an expectation that was there that never materialized.

 HANSEN: Is there any new construction going on?

 AGUERO: You know, those stand, of course, in stark contrast to all of the major construction projects that are half-finished today, both along the Las Vegas Strip and what have been for a very long time, very affluent suburban areas.